 The ratio of high-to-low gain is defined by the electronics components of the amplifiers and may vary from channel to channel.
 Therefore it is considered as one of the calibration parameters to be determined.
 The calibration methods discussed in the section 3.3 of this paper are based on data collected with beam, and ensure a good calibration of high-gain channels within the high-gain dynamic range, E < 5 GeV.
 Low-gain channels can hardly be calibrated with the $\pi^0$ peak adjustment method described in section 3.3, because of the limited statistics of high-energy clusters.
-Therefore the ratio of high-to-low gain has to be measured independently using signals of amplitudes which are detected simultaneously in both highand low-gain channels.
-The LED monitoring system with its capability to emit signals at high rate with variable amplitudes in the whole dynamic range of PHOS, was used to measure the high-to-low gain ratio.
-The gain ratio distribution for all active PHOS cells is shown in Fig. 3 and spans from 15 to 18 with an average of about 16.8.
-The obtained gain ratio is used for high energy amplitudes exceeding the high-gain dynamic range.
-In this case, the energy is calculated by multiplication of the measured amplitude by a product of high-gain calibration parameter and the high-to-low gain ratio.
-The high-tolow gain ratio is stable and thus does not need to be frequently measured and updated.
+Therefore the ratio of high-to-low gain has to be measured independently using signals of amplitudes which are detected simultaneously in both high- and low-gain channels.